Colin Powell to be remembered as statesman and warrior at Friday funeral - 1330 & 95.5 WFIN

 The iconic cathedral is where four presidents have had funeral services: Dwight D. Eisenhower, Gerald Ford, Ronald Reagan and George H. W. Bush.

-Tributes will be given by former Secretary of State Madeleine Albright and former Deputy Secretary of State Richard Armitage, as well as Powell’s son, Michael.
+Tributes were given by former Secretary of State Madeleine Albright and former Deputy Secretary of State Richard Armitage, as well as Powell’s son, Michael.

+“He made pragmatism charismatic,” Albright said.
+“Beneath that glossy exterior of Warrior Statesman was one of the gentlest and most decent people any of us will ever meet.”

+Armitage, in his tribute, recalled a time when Powell sang all of “Mamma Mia” to a “very amused foreign minister from Sweden and to a gobsmacked U.S. delegation — who’d never seen anything like it.”
+Earlier, the U.S. Army Brass Quintet played ABBA’s “Dancing Queen” — one of Powell’s favorites.

 Powell broke barriers serving under four presidents — Reagan, Bush, Bill Clinton and George W. Bush — at the very top of the national security establishment, first as deputy national security adviser and then as national security adviser.
 Later, he was nominated to be chairman of the Joint Chiefs of Staff, the senior ranking member of the U.S. armed forces and top military adviser to the president, and after that, secretary of state — the first African American to hold both posts.